djanmagno/projetos_data_science/README.md

 # Djan Magno
 <sub>*Project Manager</sub>

-As an experienced Mechanical Engineer in the Offshore Marine sector graduated by Brazilian Merchant Navy School, I combine analytical skills, ability to work in team environments, and attention to details.
+As an experienced Mechanical Engineer in the Offshore Marine sector graduated by the Brazilian Merchant Navy School EFOMM, I combine analytical skills, ability to work in team environments, and attention to details.
 Currently, I am preparing myself to become an ambitious, proactive and quality-driven Data Scientist focused on results.

 My credentials include a MSc.
 Digital Project Management & Consultancy from the ESCP Business School (Madrid / Berlin).